 The southern part of Siberia, the Altai Republic enjoys a more temperate climate, including warm pleasant summers.
-However, during the winter months the temperature can still plunge to 31 degrees below freezing, so the right type of clothing is absolutely essential to stay safe and warm.
+However, during the winter months the temperature can still plunge to 30 below freezing.
+Here the right type of clothing is absolutely essential to stay safe and warm.

-The indigenous people of the Altai Republic believe that their land is sacred and believe that the many standing stones are special instruments which direct the cosmic flow of energy.
+The indigenous people of the Altai Republic believe that their land is sacred and the many standing stones are special instruments which direct the cosmic flow of energy.

 With many tiny scattered villages, you will encounter sheep and yak herders, with the locals renowned for their skills on horseback.
 A simple and uncomplicated lifestyle, you will be guaranteed a warm welcome by these friendly folk.

 Week 4 – Mongolia